-NYU Silver offers a range of required and elective courses across its degree programs that are centered on diversity, equity, and inclusion.
+In all of our degree programs, NYU Silver integrates critical theories and social justice perspectives across the curriculum, and offers a range of required and elective courses that are centered on diversity, equity, and inclusion.

 BS and MSW